compose/platform-ws-services/README.md

 We do flush the Redis database, so if you have other things you are working on, either start redis on a different port or backup your data

+**NOTE**: this work sample was originally created with RethinkDB 2.0.x and [gorethink 1.0.0](https://github.com/dancannon/gorethink/releases/tag/v1.0.0).
+Since releasing the work sample both the driver and the database have new minor version releases.
+In testing, we found connection issues with new versions of the driver and the database.
+You may use the versions that you wish, but we wanted to keep you from pulling your hair out.

 ```shell
 go test -tags=seed
 ```